 On her next visit the therapist checked the wound and was happy with the way it looked.

 She also mentioned the swelling had gone down quite a bit and that it almost looked like a knee again.
 After the workout I was able to bend my knee to 100 degrees.
 There is nothing like progress to lift your spirits.

 We took a longer walk together.
-I still carried my poles but I did not really need them.
+I still carried my poles but I didn’t really need them.
 It was after this day’s session that I really felt like I could walk around the house without any support.

-I kept a pole by my chair and by my bed just in case but I began to walk around the house on my own.
+I kept a pole by my chair and by my bed just in case but I began to walk around the house on my own (very slowly at first).

 Session 7 – Day 16 Post Surgery